tildearrow/furnace/doc/7-systems/scsp.md

 this chip features:

 - 32 voice slots — each slot reads a sample from RAM and applies an envelope, LFO, and amplitude control.
-Furnace exposes 8 logical channels and allocates slots dynamically.
+Furnace exposes all 32 slots as tracker channels (Slot 1 ..
+Slot 32) with a 1:1 chan→slot anchor mapping.
 - two synthesis modes per instrument:
-  - **PCM**: a single slot plays a sample from RAM (built-in or user). this is what most Saturn games use.
+  - **PCM**: a single slot plays a sample from RAM. this is what most Saturn games use.
-  - **FM**: 1–6 operators are mapped to slots and modulated via the SCSP's slot-to-slot ring buffer. any RAM contents — built-in waveform or user sample — can be used as a carrier or modulator.
+  - **FM**: 1–32 operators are mapped to consecutive slots starting at the channel's anchor (op N lands on anchor+N) and modulated via the SCSP's slot-to-slot ring buffer. any user sample can be used as a carrier or modulator.
 - a programmable on-chip DSP with up to 128 micro-instructions, 64 coefficients, 32 address constants, and a 8K–64K-word delay-line ring buffer. used for reverb, delay, chorus, filtering, etc.
 - 16-bit signed PCM samples in RAM (no 8-bit / no compression in Furnace's emulation).